 Public Law 105-244, The Higher Education Amendments of 1998, requires institutions of higher education to provide students the opportunity to register to vote.
-You may request a voter registration form in the Enrollment Center, N. O. Nelson Campus or the Community Education Centers.
+You may request a voter registration form in the Enrollment Center on the Godfrey Campus, N. O. Nelson Campus, or the Community Education Centers.
 The form has all the information necessary to register you to vote in the county where you reside.